 Protect Yourself from Scams

+This week (November 13-19) is International Fraud Awareness Week, so what better time than now to discuss how to protect yourself from falling victim to fraudsters.
 Here at Kellogg Community Credit Union, our biggest priority is your financial wellness.
-To help keep you safe, we’ve made this guide about recognizing and protecting yourself from scams.
+To help keep you safe, we’ve created this guide to help you recognize and protect yourself from scams.

 1.They ask for detailed information before agreeing to process an application.